tclohm/hyrecar-project-api/README.md

 ### How it's built

-It's a simple Node.js/Postgres with Apollo/Graphql sitting on top of it respond to queries and mutations.
+It's a simple Node.js/Postgres with Apollo/Graphql sitting on top waiting for queries and mutations.
 It's pretty straightforward.
 Authentication comes from a cookie on the server and checks for permissions at each request.
 The application is not hosted because it's still in development.

 ### Client side